planT-444/DERMS-ui/README.md

 * Run the OPF algorithm
 * Send the OPF dispatch signal manually
 * Perform all of the above without familiarity with backend APIs

+### Current Project Status
+The frontend needs to be finalized (details will be given soon).
+Further styling can still be done.

+The backend is still not connected to VM1 or the database yet.
+I have created my own MySQL database with sample data along with a server on localhost to simluate client-server-database communication.

+### Packages used
+Chart.js, JQuery, Express, Sequelize